 Walnuts are unique in the nut world because they're exceptionally high in Omega-3 fatty acids.
 Omega-3s are a "good" fat; studies indicate that they help the heart and circulatory system, including reducing hypertension and lowering cholesterol levels.
-One ounce of walnuts (about 1/4 cup or fourteen walnut halves) provides 2 grams of Omega-3s, slightly more than what's found in 3 ounces of salmon.
-While walnuts are a nutritious and tasty snack, they are high in calories, so enjoy them in moderation.
+One ounce of walnuts (about 1/4 cup or fourteen walnut halves) provides 2 grams of Omega-3s.
+While walnuts are a nutritious and tasty snack, they're also high in calories, so enjoy them in moderation.

 Whole wheat flour is more nutritious and has more fiber than white flour because the bran and the germ aren't removed during milling.
 However, baking with regular whole wheat flour produces baked goods that are heavier and denser than those made with traditional all-purpose white flour.

 The good news is that whole wheat pastry flour is becoming more widely available.
 While it still isn't as light as traditional all-purpose white flour, it's close in texture and taste, making it appropriate for baking all but the most delicate pastries, quick breads and cakes.